gruntjs/grunt-contrib-concat/docs/concat-examples.md

 ## Banner comments

-In this example, running `grunt concat:dist` (or `grunt concat` because `concat` is a [multi task][]) will first strip any preexisting banner comment from the `src/project.js` file, then concatenate the result with a newly-generated banner comment, writing the output to `dist/built.js`.
+In this example, running `grunt concat:dist` will first strip any preexisting banner comment from the `src/project.js` file, then concatenate the result with a newly-generated banner comment, writing the output to `dist/built.js`.

 This generated banner will be the contents of the `banner` template string interpolated with the config object.
 In this case, those properties are the values imported from the `package.json` file (which are available via the `pkg` config property) plus today's date.